 Courses use a mixture of content presentation, seminar, videos, and practical exercises.
 Content and skills build each week and are assessed formatively through discussion, analysis, application, essays and/or, quizzes/tests as assigned by the course instructor.
-Summative final assessments will include one paper that requires students to demonstrate mastery of all course learning outcomes and final comprehensive exam.
-Individual feedback will be provided.
+Summative final assessments will include one paper that requires students to demonstrate mastery of all course learning outcomes will be provided.